LaljitSingh/RetailApplication/README.md

 + H2

 ## Setup:
-1. Create tables Customer, Transaction.
+1. Create tables customer, transaction.
-2. Insert some data.
+2. Insert some data.(Examples in evidence folder)
 3. Pull the repository and Run.

 ## Flow Diagram: